adamssillva/bitcoin-woocommerce/README.md

 ***Accept bitcoin in your Wordpress WooCommerce store.***

 We’re glad that you’re interested in accepting bitcoin for your business.
-OpenNode allows you to quickly set it up in just 3 steps:

 1. Sign up for an account at https://opennode.co/signup
 2. Generate an API Key in your OpenNode dashboard